 - Salt and black pepper to taste

-- Sauté the aromatics: Melt the butter in a deep frying pan over a low heat.
-Add the finely chopped leek and garlic.
-Cover the pan and cook for 8 minutes, or until the vegetables are very soft.
+- Soften the leek: Melt the butter in a deep frying pan over low heat.
+Add the chopped leek and garlic, cover, and cook for 8 minutes until very soft.

-- Cook the rice: Uncover the pan and add the risotto rice.
-Cook, stirring for 2 minutes to coat the grains.
-Increase the heat and add the white wine, if using, and cook until it is absorbed.
-(If you are not using wine, increase the stock by 100ml.)
+- Toast the rice: Uncover the pan and add the risotto rice.
+Stir for 2 minutes to coat the grains in butter.
+Turn up the heat, pour in the white wine if using, and stir until absorbed.

-- Poach the haddock: While the rice is cooking, place the smoked haddock in a separate pan with just enough water to cover it.
-Cover and bring to a boil over medium heat.
-Reduce the heat and simmer for 4-5 minutes, until the fish is cooked through.
-Remove the haddock, drain it, then flake the fish into large pieces, discarding the skin.
+- Poach the haddock: While the rice cooks, place the smoked haddock in a separate pan with just enough water to cover.
+Bring to a gentle simmer, cover, and cook for 4–5 minutes until cooked through.
+Drain, then flake into large pieces, discarding the skin.

-- Add the stock: Add a ladleful of the hot stock to the risotto and stir until it is completely absorbed.
-Repeat this process, adding one ladleful at a time and stirring until all the stock has been added and the rice is al dente (cooked through but still with a little bite).
+- Add the stock gradually: Add a ladleful of hot stock to the rice and stir until it is completely absorbed.
+Keep adding one ladleful at a time, stirring between each, until all the stock is used and the rice is al dente.

-- Finish and serve: Remove the risotto from the heat.
-Stir in half of the grated Parmesan cheese.
-Roughly chop the pea shoots, reserving a few for garnish, and stir them into the rice along with the flaked haddock.
-Stir in the lemon juice and season with salt and pepper.
-Cover the pan and let it rest for 1 minute.
-Serve the risotto immediately, topped with the remaining Parmesan and the reserved pea shoots.
+- Finish and serve: Take the pan off the heat and stir in half the Parmesan.
+Roughly chop the pea shoots, saving a few for garnish, and fold them in with the flaked haddock.
+Add the lemon juice, season with salt and pepper, cover, and rest for 1 minute.
+Serve topped with the remaining Parmesan and reserved pea shoots.

-- Use good quality rice: Risotto rice, such as Arborio or Carnaroli, is essential for this dish.
-Its high starch content is what gives the risotto its signature creamy texture.
+- Use proper risotto rice: Arborio or Carnaroli are essential.
+Their high starch content is what gives the risotto its creamy texture without adding extra cream.

-Refrigerate: Store any cooled leftovers in an airtight container in the refrigerator for up to 2 days.
-Risotto will thicken as it cools.
-When reheating, add a splash of hot water or stock and stir gently over low heat to bring it back to a creamy consistency.
-Freeze: Freezing risotto is not recommended as the texture of the rice can become mushy.
-It is best to enjoy this dish fresh.
+Store cooled leftovers in an airtight container in the fridge for up to 2 days.
+Risotto thickens as it cools, so add a splash of hot stock or water and stir gently over low heat to bring it back to a creamy texture.

 - Calories: 717 kcal